fedimint/fedimint/docs/dev-running.md

 just mprocs
 ```

 This uses a tool called [mprocs](https://github.com/pvolok/mprocs) to spawn working local federation, displays logs for all daemons involved, as well as a shell with some convenient aliases and environment variables already setup so you can start tinkering.
-Click the tabs on the left nav to inspect the diffrent processes.
+Click the tabs on the left nav to inspect the different processes.
 You can see available keyboard commands on the bottom -- for example, when you select text you'll see a `c` command that can be used to copy the text.
 To quit, type `ctrl-a` then `q` then `y`.
 If you're a tmux user, you can also use `just tmuxinator` to setup a tmux session with a running federation.
 But this is a little less user-friendly.

 ![screenshot of the federation running in mprocs](mprocs.png)